Zabrane/qlnd/doc/LightningTickerplants.md

 address| "bc1qajll8zl8ycflv42rczj5erpt83vzr2ky429t73"
 ```

-Next, send some funds to this address using your mobile, hardware or exchange wallet of choice.
-Alternatively, you can use the [`.bitcoind.sendtoaddress`](https://github.com/jlucid/qbitcoind/wiki/Sending-from-a-Hot-Wallet) within the [qbitcoind](https://github.com/jlucid/qbitcoind) library if your bitcoin full node contains funds.
+Next, send some funds to this address using a mobile, hardware or exchange wallet of choice.
+Alternatively, the [`.bitcoind.sendtoaddress`](https://github.com/jlucid/qbitcoind/wiki/Sending-from-a-Hot-Wallet) function within the [qbitcoind](https://github.com/jlucid/qbitcoind) library can be used to transfer funds directly from the internal [`bitcoind`] node wallet.

 ```q